2022 SPRING RECITALS

 Is there room to invite family & friends?
 Do we need tickets?

 There will be plenty of room at the OPAC, so invite everyone you want!
 There are no tickets.
 We do collect donations at the door to benefit Academy of Sound Foundation, Inc., a 501(c)3 charity providing scholarships for private music study to deserving youth in our community.
-We recommend a minimum donation of $25 per family, or $8 per person.
+We recommend a minimum donation of $10 per person.
 Please see the events tab on our Facebook page for easy inviting!

 When should we arrive at the OPAC?

-Oregon Performing Arts Center is located inside Oregon High School, 456 North Perry Parkway, Oregon WI 53575.
-We suggest arriving 10-15 minutes before showtime.
-Doors will be open 10 minutes before the first show, and during intermissions between shows.
+The Oregon Performing Arts Center is located inside Oregon High School, 456 North Perry Parkway, Oregon WI 53575.
+We suggest arriving 10 minutes before showtime.
+Doors will be open 10 minutes before the first show, and during intermission between shows.
 Students should sit with their families in the auditorium until it's time for them to be backstage.
 All attendees should stay for the entire show.

 How long will the recital last?